- Social media embedding is the integration of your social media posts and profiles with your website.

-The overall process for embedding a feed or profile on your site is to build a widget and directly input its HTML code into your website’s code.
+The process for embedding a feed or profile on your site involves building a widget and inputting its HTML code into your website’s code.
 Building each widget or plug-in will vary depending on which platform you’re looking to include.

 Unlike other social media sites, Facebook provides a plug-in generator for embedding your profile or feed on your website.
 Creating a page plug-in is as simple as inputting your Facebook Page URL, setting the width and height, and toggling the display options.

-"We link Facebook and Instagram, and have found Instagram to be the most useful for traffic and sales," Fyffe said.
+Instagram is an extremely popular platform, but it is important to keep its original purpose in mind.
+Instagram was created to share visually pleasing images, so make sure your Instagram profile plays to that as best as it can.
+“We link Facebook and Instagram, and have found Instagram to be the most useful for traffic and sales,” Fyffe said.

-Click your profile picture in the top right > Settings and Privacy > Widgets > Create New.
+- Click your profile picture in the top right > Settings and Privacy > Widgets > Create New.

 Twitter will then ask if you want to create a widget that embeds a profile, list, collection, search or likes.
-Depending on what you click, enter the twitter URL and follow the instructions on the screen.
-Click Copy Code to add the widget to your website.
+Depending on what you click, enter the Twitter URL and follow the instructions on the screen.
+Click “Copy Code” to add the widget to your website.

 Pinterest provides users with a widget builder, so you can follow the site’s instructions to get code for your business’s website.
 You have the option to create a save or follow button, pin, board or profile.
 Once you input your Pinterest board URL and adjust the size, the proper code will be ready for your website.

-In addition to embedding social feeds on your own, you can partner with another company to display your social media feeds in various places on your website.
+In addition to embedding social feeds on your own, you can work with another company to display your social media feeds in various places on your website.
 This is also ideal if you have limited coding experience.